A Few Sexual Addiction Terms and Topics

 People can become easily confused by the terminology used to explain sexual addiction.
 Since terms like sex addict, sexaholic, Internet sex addict, porn addict, sexual compulsive, sex and love addict are all so similar, they can easily confuse someone wishing to better understand these disorders and work toward healing.
 For the wife who wants to learn how to tell if her husband is a sex addict or the parent concerned about a teenager’s involvement with Internet porn, the terminology itself may be less important than how the sexual behavior problem affects the individual’s life priorities.

 In general, sex addicts tend to have compulsive and repetitive sexual patterns whereas love addicts tend to use relationships and sexual affairs to achieve similar levels of emotional intensity and distraction.
 Sexaholic, sex addict, and sexually compulsive are interchangeable terms that only serve to indicate which 12-step program the person attends, more than the specific problem they experience.
-Taking the sex addict quiz will further clarify whether or not the individual’s problem is of real concern.
+Taking the sex addict quiz (SAST) will further clarify whether or not the individual’s problem is of real concern.

 12-step Support for Sex Addicts